BMoodley/spring-dev/README.md

 To Run the App:

-download the "activedays-0.0.1-SNAPSHOT.jar" from the root folder and execute this cmd (eg. in gitBash) on its location
+download the project repo from the root folder and execute this cmd (eg. in gitBash) on its location (Note: We have to repackage it because the jar file size is larger than what is allowed by GitHub)

+    ./mvnw clean package
+     then
-    java -jar activedays-0.0.1-SNAPSHOT.jar
+    java -jar target/activedays-0.0.1-SNAPSHOT.jar

 How to use endpoints: